You don’t have to look very far to find studies confirming what we all know to be true–the legal profession is suffering.

 I work with two kinds of lawyers.

-Associate attorneys (and law students) who are struggling with their lawyering dreams.
+Attorneys who are struggling with their lawyering dreams.

 My clients want to be successful and they don’t want to give up on the dream they have worked so hard for.